 The Simple Cooking Session

 On Sunday or Monday night, make a few staple components in 45 minutes or less.
-These components will combine together to become Meal One (aka dinner tonight!) and provide you with the components you need to easily throw together three other meals later in the week.
+One or more of these components will combine together to become Meal One (aka dinner tonight!) and provide you with the components you need to easily throw together three other meals later in the week.
 Here’s what we’re making in this example:

 Weeknight Meal One: Kale Tahini Caesar Salad